On righting wrongs

 wishing so badly for a more decent end.
 But the end remained the same,

 the reason, surely, for our canceled stars.

-I realize it all, though it all came too late;
+I realized it all, though it all came too late;

 in desperately trying

 I lost the very thing, then made it go bad.

 You pat my head as I raise my brow,

 “It’s me I hate for acting weak...”